HebleV/hack-news/README.md

 ## Features
 Besides rendering the hacker news data, this has other following features:
 - pagination feature built.
-Also, the upvote count which will be stored in local storage.
-- This is a sample hacker news clone.
+- Upvote count which will be stored in local storage.
-- This is built using creact-react-app.
+- Has the hide feature to hide a story

 ## What's inside
 The libraries being used to achieve this are React, styled-components, React-testing-library for testing.